greaselovely/Z16/_posts/2025-03-01-my-garage-doors-and-ratgdo.markdown

 Then go play with Home Assistant.
 I setup a new dashboard with only a couple of buttons.
 Setup notifications via the app to all registered mobile devices (the `notify.notify` was the secret).
 If you want custom / interesting notifications and you don't know all the options, your favorite AI chatbot will help you with creating a YAML for it.

 The features that RATGDO bring compared to what MyQ wanted for their limited ad-ladened app is amazing.
-My new favorite is the ability to open the garage door to a specific height that I want instead of a full travel using the slider within Home Assistant.
+My new favorite is the ability to open the garage door to a specific height that I want, instead of a full travel, using the slider within Home Assistant.
 Dude!
 I can also turn the light on and off via the dashboard.
-Something that MyQ never gave you, but the opener clearly has the functionality to do so.
+Something that MyQ never gave you, but the opener clearly has the functionality to support.

 I got this working in less than 90 minutes.
 This includes me submitting a form to delete my account from Chamberlain.